MOLAorg/mp2p_icp/README.md

 License: New BSD 3-Clause

-The OLAE-ICP method is described in:
+The OLAE-ICP method is described in [this technical report](https://arxiv.org/abs/1906.10783):

 ```
 Jose-Luis Blanco-Claraco.
 "OLAE-ICP: Robust and fast alignment of geometric